keboola/connection-docs/components/extractors/marketing-sales/google-analytics/index.md

 ## Configuration
 [Create a new configuration](/components/#creating-component-configuration) of the **Google Analytics** extractor.
 Then click **Authorize Account** to [authorize the configuration](/components/#authorization).
-Select the desired Google Analytics account and profiles (views) from which you would like to extract data.
+Select the desired Google Analytics account and profiles (Reporting API view) or properties (Data API view) from which you would like to extract data.

 {: .image-popup}
 ![Screenshot - Intro Page](/components/extractors/marketing-sales/google-analytics/google-analytics-1.png)